cheat-engine/cheat-engine/README.md

 # cheat-engine
 Cheat Engine.
-A development environment focused on creating applications for modding games and applications for personal use.
+A development environment focused on modding games and applications for personal use.

 For the latest Cheat Engine download [HERE](https://github.com/cheat-engine/cheat-engine/releases/download/6.6/CheatEngine66.exe)